 If not, what’s getting in the way (lack of information, confusing information, etc.)

 Beyond research with a survey, you can also test a reorganized page or rewritten content that aims for simplicity.
-You could also link to your if it supports what you’re communicating.
+You could also link to your FAQ page if it supports what you’re communicating.

 Back and forth between pages